lildude/gonefora.run/README.md

 - [ ] Mark draft posts when running with `--drafts` so I can easily distinguish them.
 - [ ] MAYBE: Add fontawesome icons to posts in archives to distinguish types.
 - [ ] Use local copies of remote assets when running locally
-- [ ] Determine a better method of detecting locally run than the current site.debug method I'm using
+- [ ] Determine a better method of detecting locally run than the current site.debug method I'm using - can use {{ site.host == 0.0.0.0 }}
 - [x] Pre-process locally and save minified content to a branch.
 This makes the repo larger, but quicker to deploy.
 - [ ] Minify only the content that has recently changed.
 Speeds things up considerably
 - [x] Add robots.txt